GoogleCloudPlatform/professional-services/examples/dbt-on-cloud-composer/README.md

 Authentication options are:

+- Workload Identity federation [**Recommended**]

+A better way to manage the identity and authentication for K8s workloads is to avoid using SA Keys as Secrets and use Workload Identity federation mechanism [[documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity)]

+Depending on the Composer version you might need to enable Workload Identity in the cluster, configure the node pool to use the GKE_METADATA metadata server to request a short-lived auth tokens.

 - Service Account key stored as Kubernetes Secret

 Create a the SA key using the command (Note: SA keys are very sensitive and easy to misuse which can be a security risk.
-They should be kept protected and only be used under special circunstances)
+They should be kept protected and only be used under special circumstances)
 ```bash
 gcloud iam service-accounts keys create key-file \
     --iam-account=sa-name@project-id.iam.gserviceaccount.com